Kotlin/KEEP/proposals/KEEP-0367-context-parameters.md

 }
 ```

+## Explicit context arguments

+[KEEP-448](./KEEP-0448-explicit-context-arguments.md) should be taken as an integral part of this design.

 ## Callable references

 **§5.1** *(callable references, eager resolution)*: References to callables declared with context parameters are resolved **eagerly**: